New Orleans: Sexual orientation and gender identity

 New Orleans and its metropolitan area have historically been popular destinations for lesbian, gay, bisexual, and transgender communities.
-In 2015, a Gallup survey determined New Orleans was one of the largest cities in the American South with a large LGBT population.
-Much of the LGBT New Orleans population live near the Central Business District, Mid-City, and Uptown; many gay bars and night clubs are present in those areas.
+In 2015, a Gallup survey determined New Orleans was one of the largest cities in the American South with a significant LGBT population.
+Much of the LGBT community in New Orleans lives near the Central Business District, Mid-City, and Uptown; several gay bars and nightclubs are present in those areas.

 Religion

-New Orleans' colonial history of French and Spanish settlement generated a strong Roman Catholic tradition.
+New Orleans's colonial history of French and Spanish settlement generated a strong Roman Catholic tradition.
 Catholic missions ministered to slaves and free people of color and established schools for them.
 In addition, many late 19th and early 20th century European immigrants, such as the Irish, some Germans, and Italians were Catholic.
 Within the Roman Catholic Archdiocese of New Orleans (which includes not only the city but the surrounding parishes as well), 40% percent of the population was Roman Catholic since 2016.
 Catholicism is reflected in French and Spanish cultural traditions, including its many parochial schools, street names, architecture and festivals, including Mardi Gras.
-Within the city and metropolitan area, Catholicism is also reflected in the Black and African cultural traditions with Gospel Mass.
+Within the city and metropolitan area, Catholicism is also reflected in the Black and African cultural traditions with Gospel mass.
+The statue of Our Lady of Prompt Succor is a notable symbol of the Catholic faith in New Orleans and throughout Louisiana.

 Influenced by the Bible Belt's prominent Protestant population, New Orleans also has a sizable non-Catholic Christian demographic.
-Roughly the majority of Protestant Christians were Baptist, and the city proper's largest non-Catholic bodies were the Southern Baptist Convention, National Missionary Baptist Convention of America, non-denominationals, National Baptist Convention, the United Methodist Church, Episcopal Church USA, African Methodist Episcopal Church, National Baptist Convention of America, and the Church of God in Christ according to the Association of Religion Data Archives in 2020.
+Roughly the majority of Protestant Christians were Baptist, and the city proper's largest non-Catholic bodies were the Southern Baptist Convention, the National Missionary Baptist Convention of America, non-denominationals, the National Baptist Convention, the United Methodist Church, the Episcopal Church, the African Methodist Episcopal Church, the National Baptist Convention of America, and the Church of God in Christ according to the Association of Religion Data Archives in 2020.

 New Orleans displays a distinctive variety of Louisiana Voodoo, due in part to syncretism with African and Afro-Caribbean Roman Catholic beliefs.
-The fame of voodoo practitioner Marie Laveau contributed to this, as did New Orleans' Caribbean cultural influences.
+The fame of voodoo practitioner Marie Laveau contributed to this, as did New Orleans's Caribbean cultural influences.
 Although the tourism industry strongly associated Voodoo with the city, only a small number of people are serious adherents.